 Tech:NYC was a partner in the 2018 Computer Science Opportunity Fair, which hosted more than 1,800 NYC public high school students who are studying CS, giving them a chance to learn about tech careers and potential degrees.
 More than 60 tech companies and universities hosted booths at the fair.

 It’s possible to shape policies to help New York's tech companies succeed.

 We continue to ensure the New York tech community is represented at the local, state, and national levels.
 When an issue that impacts how you do business arises, we're there.

 Tech:NYC worked closely with local policymakers to create a task force to study the city’s use of algorithms in the provision of government services.
 Our Executive Director now serves as a member on that task force.

-For the second year in a row, Tech:NYC played a significant role in defeating a proposed marketplace provider tax that would have hit internet marketplaces like Etsy, eBay, and Amazon.
+For the second year in a row, Tech:NYC played a significant role in defeating a proposed marketplace provider tax that would have hit New York’s many internet marketplace providers.
 Working with a coalition of our members and others, we were able to convince Albany policymakers to remove this provision from the 2019 state budget.

 We fought hard for the largest state-level investment in computer science education in the nation—$30 million over six years.
 Together with the city's ongoing commitment through CS4ALL, New York stands apart as a leader in computer science education.